About the Tourist Commission

 What is the St. Landry Parish Tourist Commission?

-The St. Landry Parish Tourist Commission is a legislatively created political subdivision of the state, whose main charge is to promote tourism within St. Landry Parish.
+The St. Landry Parish Tourist Commission is a legislatively created political subdivision of the state of Louisiana, whose main charge is to develop and promote tourism within St. Landry Parish.
 (LA RS 33:4574)

 Positioning St. Landry Parish as a leading tourism destination in the state, region and south is the main objective of the St. Landry Parish Tourist Commission.
 By working with local accommodations, attractions, specialty shops, artists and restaurants, we continuously market and promote our unique heritage and culture, making tourism a leading industry in St. Landry Parish.
 The Commission is housed in an award-winning, sustainably-designed visitor information center.
 There, travelers are greeted and encouraged to explore our authentic Cajun and Creole communities, rich with local flavor, where “We live our culture!”